fillefrans/pi/README.md

 * Replace the PHP serializer with [igbinary](https://github.com/igbinary/igbinary).
 * Compile Redis with  [ --enable-redis-igbinary ], to enable binary communication with Redis.
 * Compile Redis as 32-bit, even on 64-bit systems.
 This is more memory-efficient, as Redis is very pointer-intensive
-* Use Redis for PHP session storage and application shared memory.
+* Possible to use Redis for PHP session storage and application shared memory.

 ##Documentation
-When we're at version 0.6 or thereabouts.
-Read the code, read the comments.
+You're reading it, as things stand

 ---

-##Aims
+##Philosophy
-* Optimized for devices
+* Optimize for devices
-* Optimized server/cache setup
+* Optimize server/cache setup
-* Background processing where sensible
+* Background processing where sensible and possible
 * Modular loading of resources
 * Cross-browser, within reason
 * Cross-device support, again within reason
-* If possible, generic access to a subset of native device resources from JavaScript, such as accelerometer, camera, geolocation
-* A plugin system
-* An extensible visual component library called pcl

 ##Target browsers